sndcode/AutoClicker/README.md

 # AutoClicker
-When llearning some lessons online,you have to click "Next" to continue.
+When learning some lessons online,you have to click "Next" to continue watching next lesson.
 This program can detect if the Windows system is playing audio.
-If not, it means the lesson is over -- that's the right opportunity to click.
+If not, it means the lesson is over -- that's the right opportunity to click "Next", automaticlly.
 C++ autoclicker for the mouse using its X and Y coordinates on screen